sjhloco/ip_auto_lab/data_model/README.md

 ## Dynamic Inventory

-The inventory script the inventory plugin both achieve the same thing, to create a dynamic inventory from the core data model elements.
-The inventory script is better for trying things out to get the correct structure (list and dictionaries) for the input as you are not constrained by Ansible in testing and printouts.
-The inventory plugin is easier when building the actual inventory as it is already structured using pre=built Ansible classes and methods.
-Inventory plugins is the recommended way but I kept both as the inventory is good for troubleshooting when trying to add new variables to the inventory.
+The *inventory script* the *inventory plugin* both achieve the same thing, to create a dynamic inventory from the core data model elements.
+The inventory script is better for trying things out to get the correct structure (lists and dictionaries) for the input as you are not constrained by Ansible when testing and for printouts.
+The inventory plugin is easier when building the actual inventory as it is already structured using pre-built Ansible classes and methods.
+Inventory plugins are the Ansible recommended way but I kept both as the inventory is good for troubleshooting when trying to add new variables to the inventory.

 The only things required to build the inventories are the core data model elements.